 The elementary school student questioning if El Niño occurs anywhere besides the Pacific Ocean.
 The researcher investigating connections between Arctic ozone depletion and global climate change.
 The consumer comparing hydrocarbon versus hydrogen-powered cars.
 And the business person projecting future needs for harvest, delivery, and storage of crops.
 All of these people are Earth Explorers - they are all connected by their curiosity about Earth system processes.
-This monthly series will introduce you to NASA Earth Explorers, young and old, with a variety of backgrounds and interests.
+This series will introduce you to NASA Earth Explorers, young and old, with a variety of backgrounds and interests.

 The Thacher Scholarship

 - awarded annually to an exceptional high school student displaying the best use of satellite remote sensing in understanding our changing planet - is inspiring a new generation of young explorers.